devitrylouis/devitrylouis.github.io/_posts/2019-01-28-vic-low-level.md

   - Visual computing
 ---

-The goal of this article is to provide a Mathematical framework for the model of images.
-Specifically, we will recall the use of some operators (convolutions, correlation and cross-correlation) in signal processing.
-Then, we will define two approaches for expressing our image into a desirable signal, namely the Dirac delta function and the 2D Fourier transform.
-In the process, we will define in-depth the 2D Fourier transform and define a
+These notes provide a Mathematical framework for the model of images.
+Specifically, we will review the use of some operators (convolutions, correlation and cross-correlation) in signal processing.

-Most notably, we are interested in finding convenient basis of the space, for which there are two main approaches:
+Then, we will define two approaches for expressing our image into a desirable signal:
 - <u>Spatial basis</u> which is suited for pixel like input and is built upon the Dirac Delta delta function.
 - <u>Frequency basis</u> brought by the 2D Fourier transform, this basis has several advantages (frequency instead of space).